DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 This sample page includes three buttons.
 When clicked, the button text changes.
 During the test, each [`.click`](../../../documentation/reference/test-api/testcontroller/click.md) affects the next element to which the selector points.
 All three buttons receive clicks as a result.

-If a selector matches multiple elements, the first matching element is used for [actions] or when retrieving [DOM Node Snapshots](../../reference/test-api/domnodestate.md).
-Use [`.nth`](../../reference/test-api/selector/nth.md) method to enumerate through other matching elements.
+If a selector matches multiple elements, only the first matching element will be used for [actions](./interact-with-the-page.md) or when retrieving the [DOM Node State](../../reference/test-api/domnodestate.md).
+Use the [.nth](../../reference/test-api/selector/nth.md) method to iterate through other matching elements.

-You can retrieve the number of matched elements with a [selector.count](../../reference/test-api/selector/count.md) property.
+You can use the [selector.count](../../reference/test-api/selector/count.md) property to retrieve the number of matched elements.

 ## Member Tables